pergolafabio/Hikvision-Addons/hikvision-sdk/README.md

 ## Get started

 Open your Home Assistant instance and add an custom repository for your add-ons: https://github.com/pergolafabio/Hikvision-SDK-Addon
+PS: On first start of the Addon, its possible that your doorstation gets stuck, sometimes a reboot is needed, because this Add-on will download the complete backlog... its only the first time

 ## Gonfiguration of the Add-On